 How to Get OEM Parts for an Insurance Claim

-If you’re in an accident and have damage that needs to be repaired or a part that needs to be replaced, you may assume that the body shop you choose will order a shiny new part straight from the manufacturer of your vehicle before making the repairs -- but if you’re filing an insurance claim or looking to save money, this is unlikely to be the case.
+If you’re in an accident and have damage that needs to be repaired or a part that needs to be replaced, you may assume that the body shop you choose will order a shiny new part straight from the manufacturer of your vehicle before making the repairs.
+But if you’re filing an insurance claim or looking to save money, this is unlikely to be the case.

-Lots of people prefer original equipment manufacturer (OEM) parts as opposed to aftermarket parts; OEM parts just seem to fit a little better and you have the peace of mind that any replacements or additions to your vehicle will be made with parts right from the manufacturer.
+Lots of people prefer original equipment manufacturer (OEM) parts as opposed to aftermarket parts; OEM parts seem to fit a little better, and you have the peace of mind that any replacements or additions to your vehicle will be made with parts right from the manufacturer.
 The only problem is that most insurance carriers only cover the use of aftermarket parts and not OEM parts.
 Do not assume your car insurance coverage automatically covers OEM parts -- because most likely, it does not.

-If you’re really set on OEM parts, here are a few ways to try and make sure they’re covered by your car insurance claim.
+If you’re set on OEM parts, here are a few ways to try and make sure they’re covered by your car insurance claim.